mohamedsaiedd/3D-VID/README.md

 <ul>
-   <li> make a new mouse cursor by adding video-button class name   </li>
+   <li> Make a new mouse cursor by adding video-button class name   </li>
   </ul>

 ```html